Your existence has you asking questions.

 What have you really learned about yourself?

-You know your identity is a complex puzzle but you would just like a simple, easy to understand explanation that makes sense to you.
+You know that solving the me-mystery is likely to be a little complex, but you would just like an explanation that when understood makes sense to you.

 That’s what your quest for self-understanding is all about.